MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 ## Prerequisites

-- Analysis assist capability is activated and you're granted permissions to use analysis mode.
+- **Analyze list** capability is activated and you're granted permissions to use analysis mode.
 This task is typically done by an admin.
 [Learn more about configuring Copilot and AI capabilities](enable-ai.md).

 ## Get started